amitkblaze/LeadScoringFinal/README.md

 # LeadScoringFinal
-Lead Scoring Final Case Study Solution
+Lead Scoring Final Case Study Solution to identify the leads that get finally converted for X Edu customer.